On Jewelry as Material Culture

 These two forces — heritage as variable constant, craftsmanship as embodied ritual — operate together in every object I research, source, or evaluate.
 Neither is sufficient alone.
 Heritage without craft is reproduction.
 Craft without heritage is novelty.
 The objects that move markets, that generate the kind of consumer response that cannot be manufactured by marketing, are the ones where both are present and legible.

-Susan Leigh Star's concept of the boundary object is the most precise analytical tool I have found for describing what the best luxury jewelry actually is: stable enough to travel across worlds — across cultures, markets, centuries — flexible enough to mean something different in each one, without losing the integrity that makes it worth carrying at all.
-The craftsperson who made it and the consumer who buys it may share nothing except the object between them.
-The object holds.
+Susan Leigh Star's concept of the boundary object remains the most precise analytical tool I have found for describing what the best luxury jewelry actually is: stable enough to travel across worlds — across cultures, markets, centuries — flexible enough to mean something different in each one, without losing the integrity that makes it worth carrying at all.
+The Perpetual Archetype is the boundary object at its most ancient and most commercially durable.
+The craftsperson who made it and the consumer who reaches for it may share nothing except the form between them.
+The form holds.

 BIBLIOGRAPHY